Contents

 This defines a simple symbolic logic, as an aide-memoire for the parts of our personalities which are turned on, energised and functioning (or not).
 But this is functionally incomplete.

-CAB triangle
+ABC triangle

 Loka Gorakhnath's realms